Rancor38/Rancor38/README.md

 My name is Zakariah, and I am a **software engineer** and I am pursuing a career in **web and game development**.

 🌱 I really love working with motion elements, and making responsive applications.
 I'm super enthusiastic when I find a new technology for developing reactive designs.
-In 2022 learned **React** and **Django**, and **Angular** is the next framework I'm looking at developing in.
+In 2022 learned **React** and **Django**, and **Electron** is the next framework I'm looking at developing in.
 I also really like playing around with CSS and motion libraries to make apps more slick and responsive.

 👯 I'm always looking to collaborate on new projects in order to expand my skills and get different perspectives on development, as I know that there's a near infinite font of knowledge I've just dipped my toe into.